AndreaSerafini77/not-kobayashi-maru/README.md

 ## Install Dependencies

-Run `npm install` for installing all the fun dependencies I used.
+Run `npm install` to install all the fun dependencies I used.

 ## Development server